mavnn/mavnn.github.com/source/_posts/2013-12-05-type-providers-from-the-ground-up.markdown

 {% gist 7803991 Part6.json %}

+Things start getting a bit more in depth here, so you might want to check out the full code for this post, available on [GitHub](https://github.com/mavnn/Mavnn.Blog.TypeProvider), and follow along in your favourite development environment.

 We'll let someone else deal with the parsing - add a Nuget reference to `Newtonsoft.Json` to your type provider, and let's have a third reprise of `createTypes`.

 First, we'll need some classes to deserialize the Json into.
 Out of the box Newtonsoft doesn't do a great job on F# core classes (although that's changing), so for the moment we'll create some classic OO style mutable types: